 LW: Okay, so let me just say one thing that is peripherally related to this.
 It is that obviously the commemorations of the 1820 settlers are not happening because of the pandemic.
-The actual getting togethers that were going to happen on farms throughout the Eastern Cape of families, the gathering of descendants of the 1820 settlers, it is not going to happen.
-It is happening online, through Facebook pages and Zoom lectures, and all that sort of thing, but those actual commemorations are not going to happen this year (2020).
-And so, there is one interesting thing that's going to happen is that it may happen in 2021.
+The actual getting togethers that were going to happen on farms throughout the Eastern Cape of families, the gathering of descendants of the1820 settlers, it is not going to happen.
+It is happening online, through Facebook pages and Zoom lectures, and all that sort of thing, but those actual commemorations are not going to happen in 2021.
 So, you can have the 200th anniversary, which is not the 200th anniversary.
 For me that is an interesting to think about.
-When the time does not converge, how do you create the convergence when it is not there?
+When the time does not converge, how do you create the convergence when it is not there?23